Canadian genocide of Indigenous peoples: Assimilation

-The Numbered Treaties signed between 1871–1921 transferred large tracts of land from the First Nations to Canada in return for different promises laid out in each treaty.
+The Numbered Treaties signed between 1871 and 1921 transferred large tracts of land from the First Nations to Canada in return for different promises laid out in each treaty.

 Attempts to assimilate Indigenous peoples were rooted in imperial colonialism centred around European worldviews and cultural practices, and a concept of land ownership based on the discovery doctrine.
-Original assimilation efforts were religiously-oriented beginning in the 17th century with the arrival of French missionaries in New France.
+Original assimilation efforts were religiously oriented beginning in the 17th century with the arrival of French missionaries in New France.

 Although not without conflict, European Canadians' early interactions with First Nations and Inuit populations were relatively peaceful.
 First Nations and Métis peoples (of mixed European and Indigenous ancestry) played a critical part in the development of European colonies in Canada, particularly for their role in assisting European coureur des bois and voyageurs in their explorations of the continent during the North American fur trade.

 The early European interactions with First Nations would change from friendship and peace treaties to dispossession of lands through treaties, displacement and forced assimilation legislation such as the Gradual Civilization Act, the Indian Act, the Potlatch ban, and the pass system, that focused on European ideals of Christianity, sedentary living, agriculture, and education.
 Although these measures are viewed today as racist or genocidal; at the time they were seen as progressive, a form of state intervention.